TritonDataCenter/manatee-state-machine/README.md

 to normal mode, and declare a new generation with the newly-deployed peer as the sync.
 After that, the cluster behaves like a normal cluster.

+## Planned promotions

+A topology change in Manatee takes place when there is a change to the ephemeral node list present in ZooKeeper, but depending on ZooKeeper configuration this could be a lengthy period of time.
+For situations where a known topology change is going to happen (e.g. when upgrading the cluster), Manatee will watch for a special object in ZooKeeper and proactively take actions on the request, instead of waiting for a timeout of the applicable ephemeral node.

+This object is named `promote` in the cluster's state and is described below.
+When an operator puts this object, each peer in the cluster will get a "clusterStateChange" event and, as part of its evaluation of this state, validate the promotion request against the current state of the cluster.
+If this request is invalid, the request is ignored and a message logged.
+If this request is valid, the primary (or in the event of a deposition of the primary, the sync) will put a new state object into ZooKeeper reflecting the intended state of the cluster.
+Each peer will then receive a subsequent "clusterStateChange" notification and take the appropriate actions defined in this state.

+The initial `promote` object will be updated with an "acknowledged" timestamp to indicate to the operator that the request has been acted on.
+This object will remain in the cluster's state (which will have no ongoing effect on the cluster due to it now being invalid/acknowledged).

 # Implementation notes

 ## Data structures